 How much does the course cost:

 The Emergency Medical Responder bridging course costs $750 per participant, which includes all taxes and the full colour Emergency Care manual (456 pages).
+Note: This price will be increasing to $795 in 2021.

 How do I register for a course?